India summons US diplomat over Kejriwal comments – DW – 03/27/2024

 Supporters of both the AAP and the BJP staged protests in the capital on Tuesday, with AAP supporters demanding his release and BJP supporters demanding he step down.

-Police in the capital took measures to suppress or control both protests, detaining some people and also using water cannon.
+Police in the capital took measures to suppress or control both protests, detaining some people and also using water cannons.

 msh/wmr (AFP, Reuters)